-These eventual ménage à trios teem with youthful exploration and naivety that renders this film unbelievable at some points.
+These eventual ménage à trios, consumed with youthful exploration and naivety that renders this film unbelievable at some points.
 Imagine how exhaustive this experience must be to accept the one you love, is also in love with someone else.
 Something the “man in the middle,” Rai, all too soon realizes.

 There are other distractions to the tumultuous relationship between the young trio that involves Carla’s boss and her inability to find a stable relationship; and the unstable relationship between Carla’s mother and father.
 Her mother is in denial that her husband has been seeing another–younger woman for years while she waits for him at home, sipping whiskey and taking anti-depressives.
 Does this mean that to be made happy by love is through some order of grief?